vuule/rapids-cmake/docs/hardware_resources_and_testing.rst

 These are steep requirements that require large amounts of infrastructure setup for each project.
-In addition the CTest resource allocation specification is very relaxed, allowing it to represent abitrary requirements such as CPUs, GPUs, and ASICs.
+In addition the CTest resource allocation specification is very relaxed, allowing it to represent arbitrary requirements such as CPUs, GPUs, and ASICs.

 rapids_test
 ***********